Overview

 Existing voting Members elect new Members, who must possess specific qualifications specified in Cleveland Clinic’s Code of Regulations.
 Only Members serving as Directors of Cleveland Clinic have voting rights.
 The voting Members meet once or more per year to elect new Directors to the Board of Directors, consider and adopt amendments to governing documents and to address other matters as appropriate.

 The Governance Committee nominates individuals annually to serve as Directors of Cleveland Clinic and periodically elects individuals to serve as Trustees of Cleveland Clinic.
 When evaluating Director and Trustee candidates for nomination, the Governance Committee considers business/professional expertise, independence, judgment, skill, diversity and civic involvement.
-The Governance Committee is also authorized to function as an Executive Committee and has met on a regular basis during the COVID-19 pandemic.
+When a Director’s or a Trustee’s term has concluded, the Governance Committee completes an evaluation to determine whether the Director should be re-nominated.
+The Governance Committee is also authorized to function as an Executive Committee and met on a regular basis during the COVID-19 pandemic.

 The Chair of the Cleveland Clinic Board of Directors holds the highest Board position but is not an executive officer, employee or staff member of Cleveland Clinic.
-As of March 2022, there are 30 members of the Cleveland Clinic Board of Directors, which includes three senior members of the Cleveland Clinic Board of Governors, eight female Directors (including the Board Chair), two African-American Directors, two Asian Directors and one Hispanic Director.
+As of December 31, 2022, there were 30 members of the Cleveland Clinic Board of Directors, which included three senior members of the Cleveland Clinic Board of Governors, eight female Directors (including the Board Chair), two African-American Directors, two Asian Directors and one Hispanic Director.

 Awards